sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 exposure.

-Pairwise anonymous identifiers MUST be supported by the OpenID Providers for frameworks where subjects should not be traceable across Clients by their subject ID.
+Pairwise anonymous identifiers MUST be supported by the OpenID Providers for frameworks where subjects should not be traceable or linkable across Clients by their subject ID.
 This prevents a situation where a user may inadvertently be assigned a universal government identifier.

 Request claims MUST be supported by the OpenID Providers to ensure that only the data the Client explicitly requests is provided in the UserInfo response